 Exposure to silica dust can result in:

-- for example sarcoidosis, breathing problems, chronic bronchitis, emphysema, lung cancer, progressive massive fibrosis and silicosis, and
+for example sarcoidosis, breathing problems, chronic bronchitis, emphysema, lung cancer, progressive massive fibrosis and silicosis

 There are three types of silicosis—acute, chronic and accelerated.
 Silicosis and progressive massive fibrosis are irreversible and often fatal.
 Symptoms of these diseases may not appear for many years after exposure.
 Workers may be diagnosed with these diseases and not present with any symptoms, even at the point of initial diagnosis, which is why prevention and health monitoring are critical.